hbeni/wesnothBoardGame/README.md

 ### Setup a new game
 #### Building a good map
 You first need a map to play on.
+Either use a predefined map or build one yourself.
 The map is built from the hex tiles.
+You can of course also alter a predefined map with custom map tiles.
 Look at them closely, there is only one position they link nicely (horizontally edges north and south, points west and east); refer to the village or castle tiles where this can be seen best.

 A good map is balanced and does not favor a specific side.
 It should have some areas which are easy to defend and others easy to conquer.
 Make a fair ammount of villages and place them so, that the movepoints to conquer them are the same for both players.
 When placing villages, make some hexes with good defense values (woodland) around.
 It's okay to also have water adjacent, but avoid bunkers that are not attackable anymore.